 What Is Conversational Design?

-User Interface/User Experience Design has become an integral part of software and web development.
+User Interface/User Experience Design has become an integral part of the software and web development.
 It actually turned out that in some cases, putting users’ needs first can be much more important than advanced high-tech features.
+Conversation design takes it a step further and adds another rule – modern technology is mostly visual, but words and language-based interaction are as important as visual means.
+Chatbots’ design must reflect that and add the rules of conversation design to traditional visual UX principles to create a complete and satisfying experience.

 10 Golden Rules of Conversational UI Design for Chatbots